 - In 2015, the tobacco index’s total return was 15.75% compared to a return of 3.30% for the overall market.

-- Last year, the sector offered a total return of 4.44%, well above the overall muni market, which was virtually flat.
+- In 2016, the sector offered a total return of 4.44%, well above the overall muni market, which was virtually flat.

-The 2017 trend year to date has also been rewarding.
-While the 9-month total return of the muni market, as measured by the Bloomberg Barclays index, was 4.66% as of September 30, 2017, the Bloomberg Barclays high-yield tobacco index produced a 9-month total return of 18.10%.
+The 2017 trend year was also rewarding: While the total return of the muni market, as measured by the Bloomberg Barclays index was 5.45% at year-end, the Bloomberg Barclays high-yield tobacco index produced a total return of 21.5%.

 The tobacco sector’s results look especially impressive, we believe, when you consider that they were achieved in a low-interest-rate environment and amid smoking-related trend stories that can trigger pricing pressure (e.g., declines in consumption or sales, increases in taxes).